 Monkhouse also blames the media, with the exception of the Coffs Harbour Advocate, for ignoring the Big Banana in coverage of possible terror targets.
 “You just have to look at some of the places they’ve included,” Monkhouse explained.
 “Like Lucas Heights, for god’s sake!
 There’s nothing even remotely oversized there.”

-As soon as it became clear terror cells were located in Australia, Monkhouse anticipated an attack on the Big Banana.
+After the September 2001 terrorist attacks Monkhouse had always anticipated an attack on the Big Banana.
 “If they hate our freedom, they certainly hate our banana,” he said.
 “It’s a quintessential part of the Australian way of life.
 Come and see why – we’re open late for daylight savings.”

 Just in case he’s proven correct, Monkhouse has taken matters into his own hands, running a “Visit Now Before We’re Destroyed” promotion all summer holidays.